therealMaPMaKeR/MMDiary/README.md

 Data Encryptor: Allows you to encrypt any file you want and features a secure delete option with 3 passes.

-Encrypted Video Player: Currently only supports tv shows, will implement movies and more later on.
+Video Player: Currently only supports tv shows, will implement movies and more later on.

+Special: Built-in video player and vr video player for files in the encrypted data tab.

 Architecture